UK Interest Rates | Interest Chart 2024 | Rwinvest Skip to content

 • By November 2022, the interest rate was 3.00%.
 The HM Land Registry House Price Index recorded a record-high average property price of £292,187.

-Black Friday Offer - Get Up to £8,000 Off Your Property Purchase in November
+Unmissable Offer - Get Up to £8,000 Off Your Property Purchase

-Invest in November and let us cover the cost of the new 2% stamp duty tax surcharge on second properties.
+Invest this month and let us cover the cost of the new 2% stamp duty tax surcharge on second properties.
 Don’t miss out!
-Register your interest today and unlock huge savings
+Register your interest today and unlock huge savings.

 Flipping book on top of other books